 If you wish to write, please address your correspondence to:The George Bush Presidential Library and Museum

-Appointments are required to conduct on-site research in the Textual Archives.
-We recommend that you call (979) 691-4041 or email firstname.lastname@example.org regarding your visit.
+Confirmed appointments are required to conduct on-site research in the Textual Archives.
+Please call (979) 691-4041 or email email@example.com to schedule your appointment at least 24 hours in advance.
 Researchers should submit lists of records they wish to view, and we will make every effort to have the items ready upon arrival.
-Research room hours are from 9:30 a.m. to 4:30 p.m., Monday through Friday, except federal holidays.
-Please note that, though the research room is open until 4:30 p.m., we will not pull records after 3:45 p.m.
+Research room hours are from 9:30 a.m. to 4:00 p.m., Monday through Friday, except federal holidays, the week of Thanksgiving, and the week of Christmas.
+Please note that, though the research room is open until 4:00 p.m., we will not pull records after 2:30 p.m.

 Before conducting on-site research at the George Bush Presidential Library, researchers must submit a researcher application and complete a National Archives researcher orientation either online or in-person.
 The researcher application (in fillable PDF format) and the link to complete the researcher orientation are available below.
 The online orientation will generate a certificate of completion once successfully concluded.
 Researchers may choose to bring the completed researcher application and certificate with them their first day, send them to us via email prior to arrival, or complete both upon arrival.
 However, please do not sign the documents until you arrive at our facility for the review of your paperwork and issuance of a blue Bush Library Research Card.
 Finally, please remember to bring a valid English language photo ID.

 The Finding Aids are guides to researching processed (and available) records at the George Bush Presidential Library.
 Most of the records made available for research after 1998 are located under the Completed and Pending Freedom of Information Act (FOIA) Requests heading.
 Other groups of records currently available for research include: